 It began as a Conversation...

-Founded in 2001 following the drive of four municipalities acting as one community to revitalize their neighborhoods and to develop an arts space designed to support artists' living and working, the Prince George's County Gateway Arts & Entertainment District is a safe, vital, and attractive mixed-use environment that celebrates the diversity of art and entertainment that exists in the two-mile corridor.
+Founded in 2001 following the drive of four municipalities acting as one community to revitalize their neighborhoods and to develop an arts space designed to support artists' living and working, the Gateway Arts & Entertainment (A&E) District in Prince George's County is a safe, vital, and attractive mixed-use environment that celebrates the diversity of art and entertainment that exists in the two-mile corridor.

 Local activists, municipalities, and county officials have long searched for a sustainable business culture along the Route 1 Corridor.
 During the early 1970s many long-serving mom and pop shops closed inside the Beltway: a drop in customers due to competitive pressures of newer, exurban sprawl developments.
 Seeing vacancies that presented as opportunities, the first articulated vision of hte arts district emerged in the early 1990s after the Planning Area 68 Master Plan was updated in an effort to encourage new development.
 A vision of studios supporting working artists, galleries, coffee shops and creative retail was crafted...
 Read in full